awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

    1. If you understand why the deployment failed \(for example, CloudWatch alarms were occurring\) and you can fix the problem without changing the revision, then do so now\.

-   1. If after investigation, you determine that CodeDeploy’s *last successful revision* is no longer healthy, and there are zero healthy instances in your Auto Scaling group, you are in a deployment deadlock scenario\.
-To solve this issue, you must fix the \(bad\) CodeDeploy revision by temporarily removing CodeDeploy’s lifecycle hook from the Auto Scaling group, and then reinstalling the hook and redeploying a new \(good\) revision\.
+   1. If, after investigation, you determine that CodeDeploy’s *last successful revision* is no longer healthy, and there are zero healthy instances in your Auto Scaling group, you are in a deployment deadlock scenario\.
+To solve this issue, you must fix the bad CodeDeploy revision by temporarily removing CodeDeploy’s lifecycle hook from the Auto Scaling group, and then reinstalling the hook and redeploying a new \(good\) revision\.
 For instructions, see:
       + [To fix the deployment deadlock issue (CLI)](#ToFixDeployDeadlockCLI)
       + [To fix the deployment deadlock issue (console)](#ToFixDeployDeadlockConsole)